djungelorm/pysupladevice/README.md

 A python library allowing you to write a script that acts as a SUPLA device, such as a sensor or a light switch.

+Can be installed from PyPi using `pip install pysupladevice`

 Currently supports the following kinds of channel:
  * Relay/switch
  * Temperature sensor